-My workplace had an International Luncheon potluck recently and I decided to make Russian Beet Salad.
+My workplace had an International Luncheon potluck recently and I decided to make the dish Russian Beet Salad.
 I wanted something that didn’t need to be heated up and could be made in advance and refrigerated until ready to serve.

 I also, obviously, wanted to make something I grew up eating, and it had to be fairly easy to make.
 I decided to go with the beet salad since it is a pretty well-known Russian dish, and much easier to make and serve at a potluck than Borscht (beet soup) or Russian potato salad (another well-known dish with many more ingredients).